the-expanse/SideQuestWiki/BMBF.md

 For Purchased Packs make sure restart the headset entirely by powering it off for at least 5 seconds then back on, then you can install them to your base game BEFORE modding it with BMBF so be sure after re-installation of a clean Beatsaber to buy/re download any packs you have or want in game prior to doing anything with BMBF, Then you can install and run the BMBF installer from PC while connected as normal

-# - After you do install BMBF
+# - (IMPORTANT) Directly after you install BMBF
 ----
-Make sure to be safe to properly restart your headset after you install BMBF and open BMBF from the Quests `Oculus TV tab run Beatsaber from BMBFs launch button top right of the app without syncing any other custom songs or mods, to do so.
+Make sure to properly restart your headset after you install BMBF and to after doing so open BMBF from the Quests `Oculus TV tab run Beatsaber via the top right blue or red glowing button from BMBF before syncing any of your own other custom songs or mods, it will also upon running ask to uninstall Beatsaber, click YES as it does this in order to copy the beatsaber apk and inject the modded code into it so it reinstall right away.
-In headset run BMBF from `Oculus TV`s Channels Sub section.

 # Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding if updating to a new version or previously installed and faulty.

 ----